thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-3.rst

    This time it has found the file relative to the HoTT Game library ``TheHoTTGame.agda-lib``.

+   The file containing the definition of the path space is ``Cubical.Foundations.Prelude``.

 In the case of ``base`` we want a map from ``helix base`` i.e. ``ℤ``, to ``base ≡ base``.
 Try filling this in.